List of NBA career playoff 3-point scoring leaders

-A list of National Basketball Association players by total career playoff three-point field goals made.
+A list of National Basketball Association players by total career Playoffs three-point field goals made.

 A progressive list of three-point leaders showing how the record has increased through the years.

 Playoff 3-point field goals made leaders

-This is a list of National Basketball Association players by total career playoff three-point field goals made.
+This is a list of National Basketball Association players by total career Playoffs three-point field goals made.

-Statistics accurate as of the 2025 NBA playoffs.
+Statistics accurate as of the 2026 NBA playoffs.

-Stephen Curry has made the most 3-point field goals in NBA playoff history.
+Stephen Curry has made the most 3-point field goals in NBA playoffs history.